 What is Medical Detox?

 When you become dependent on substances like drugs or alcohol, removing them from your body can cause physical, psychological, and behavioral withdrawal symptoms.
-Landmark Recovery’s detox center exists to provide a safe environment in which to help manage moderate to severe withdrawal symptoms associated with patients withdrawing from alcohol, opiates, and sedatives.
-The detoxification program also serves to prepare the patient for appropriate ongoing treatment with the goal of restoring the patient to a healthy and sober state of life.
+Landmark Recovery’s detox center exists to provide a safe environment in which to help manage moderate to severe withdrawal symptoms associated with alcohol and drugs like opiates and sedatives.
+The detoxification program also serves to prepare the patient for appropriate ongoing treatment within our facility with the goal of restoring the patient to a healthy and sober state of life.

-Depending on the severity of the addiction and type of substances that have been used, Landmark clinicians may prescribe specific supplements designed for detoxification, including food and drink as well as prescription medication.
+Depending on the severity of the addiction and type of substances that have been used, Landmark clinicians may prescribe specific supplements designed for detoxification, including food and drink as well as prescription detox medications.
 Depending on usage history and intensity, detoxification often lasts for the first 10 days of treatment.

-At Landmark, our detoxification period is monitored 24/7 by registered clinicians, with both a psychiatrist and an internal medicine specialist rounding on the patient daily and available on call throughout the day and night, as needed.
+At Landmark Recovery Center, our detoxification period is monitored 24/7 by our staff of registered clinicians, with both a psychiatrist and an internal medicine specialist monitoring the patient daily and available on call throughout the day and night, as needed.

 Depending on the patient, the staff at Landmark Recovery’s detox center may recommend the use of medication to assist the withdrawal process.
-Typically, these medicines help to mitigate the negative side effects of drug and alcohol withdrawal and along with clinical monitoring eliminates the possibility of death or relapse during this period.
+Typically, these detox medications help to mitigate the negative side effects of drug and alcohol withdrawal and along with clinical health monitoring eliminates the possibility of death or relapse during this period.
 Some examples of commonly used detox medicines include:

 Suboxone is a combination of two different drugs: buprenorphine (an opioid activator) and naloxone (an opioid antagonist).
 This combination of opposing forces provides a way for addicts to gradually wean themselves off of their pre-existing addiction while minimizing the effects that full-on withdrawal would otherwise trigger.
 Suboxone is administered with a light film or pill and is intended for the treatment of opioid dependence.